 Tephrochronology, geochronology, volcanology and igneous petrology

-My research focuses on the composition of the volcanic deposits (tephra) associated with large explosive eruptions.
+My research focuses on the composition of the volcanic deposits (tephra) from large explosive eruptions.
 The composition of the tephra (glass and minerals) provides a chemical fingerprint that allows these layers to be correlated to other deposits of the same eruption.
-These layers are ideal for providing relative chronology within sedimentary archives (archaeological and palaeoenvironmental records), and they can also be used for absolute chronology if they can be dated using radiometric (typically radiocarbon or Ar/Ar) methods.
+These layers are ideal for providing absolute (dated using radiocarbon or Ar/Ar methods) and relative chronology for archaeological and palaeoenvironmental records.
 I also use the composition of the eruption deposits to further understand magmatic processes.

 MSc Archaeological Science course coordinator.